MieuxVoter/majority-judgment-offline-urn-android/README.md

 ## Tips

-Since Android 11, you may use [app pinning](https://support.google.com/android/answer/9455138?hl=en) with this app if participants are expected to have gorilla fingers or sneaky paws.
+Since Android 11, you may enable [app pinning](https://support.google.com/android/answer/9455138?hl=en) with this app if participants are expected to have gorilla fingers or sneaky paws.

 ## Download